VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 ### **_What was learnt:_**

 •	Theory about Resistive region
+  - It is also known as the Linear Region of operation
   - Since, Vgs=Vt, the changes that occur at different voltages of 'Vgs>Vt' are observed
   - In the channel, induced charge (Qi) α (Vgs-Vt)
   - The analysis is performed at Vgs=1V and a small (~0) Vds.
 Assume Vt=0.45V